The Providence of God: Confidence of the Wrong Being Rightened

 What do you see in Esther 4:14?
 Mordecai wisely sees the present queen’s position from a different vantage point.
 Although the word “God” is not in the Book of Esther, His providence is amply seen.
 Esther has to decide between guarding or risking her life.
 But in her plight, if she guards her life, she might lose it.
 After all, she is also a Jew.
 Mordecai knows the battle between choosing for oneself and for others.
 He can see that it is probable that “you have…attained royalty for such a time as this” (Esther 4:14).

-This story reveals the important perspective of our lives—none of our lives is inconsequential.
+This story reveals the vital perspective of our lives—none of our lives is inconsequential.
 Each plays an invaluable role.
-Yes, God has a way to use others if we fail, but still, God is cheering us on to look beyond our innate desires that attempt to preserve our comfort and convenience.
+Yes, God has a way of using others if we fail, but still, God is cheering us on to look beyond our innate desires that attempt to preserve our comfort and convenience.
 Our worldliness will cause us to miss our heavenly call.
-When we catch a vision of what it means to live in light of God’s greater purposes, our life challenges are no longer accidental or incidental, but purposeful.
+When we see what it means to live in light of God’s greater purposes, our life challenges will no longer look accidental or incidental, but purposeful.

 The Greater Perspective

-Faith is how salvation but also the means by which we continue to live in light of God’s powerful and purposeful presence.
+Through faith, we continue to live in light of God’s powerful and purposeful presence.
 Faith enables us to recognize God’s presence and live in light of His wishes.
 Without faith, we live by sight, and the things on earth wholly influence us.
-But with faith in God, the grasp of the worldly sights begin to fade to the background as we see the important place of heavenly things.
+But with faith in God, the grasp of worldly sights begins to fade to the background as we see the vital place of heavenly things.

-God’s person and purpose, then, begins to take up an all-important place in our lives.
-We cease looking at our lives merely in terms of how others might think of us or how we can get ahead.
-Life changes for us.
-Now we can move forward and deliberate on what God wants for my life.
+God’s person and purpose take up an all-important place in our lives.
+We cease looking at our lives merely regarding how others might think of us or how we can get ahead.
+We can move forward and deliberate on what God wants for our lives.

-One of the greatest changes in my life occurred when God called me into missions.
-This happened in my second-floor dorm as I looked across the campus, watching many students go back and forth across the Orono campus.
+One of the most significant changes in my life occurred when God called me into missions.
+This happened in my Maine second-floor dorm as I looked across the campus, watching many students go back and forth across the Orono campus.
 It would have been like any other day, but then God pointed me to examine the needs of the lost.
 They need the Lord.
-After I assented, He pointed out that Christ is coming soon.
-So I had to again agree with Him on the urgency of my participation.
-The Lord had already been regularly powerfully speaking into my life through my devotional time with Him.
-But this ‘calling’ led to a greater perception of God’s mission program and sought my participation in it.
-The urgency of it led me to switch from my engineering program to readying for the Gospel ministry—whatever that meant.
+After I assented, He pointed out the urgency— Christ was coming soon.
+So, I felt convinced I needed to follow.
+The Lord had already been regularly powerfully speaking into my life through my Bible devotional time with Him.
+But this ‘calling’ led to a wider perception and preparedness for God’s mission program.
+The urgency of it led me to switch from my loved engineering program to readying for the Gospel ministry—whatever that meant.
 I immediately started proceeding down that pathway because of these events.
 Having gained a glimpse of what God was doing, He invited me to join Him in that work.
-For me, it meant I left what would be an engineering career (the field which still fascinates me).
+It meant I left behind what would have been an engineering career (a field that still fascinates me).

 When God enlarges our faith, we are called to live in light of what He allows us to see.
-This life calling is true not just for those going into ministry but for all believers who are called into serving Him.
+This life calling is true for those going into ministry and all believers called into serving Him.

 The Greater Picture

-What we need to understand is that our puzzle piece (i.e., life) is just one part of His massive puzzle.
+We must understand that our puzzle piece (i.e., life) is just one part of His massive puzzle.
 And though small, we dare not conclude that our piece is unimportant.
-Just by observing God’s involvement in our lives, we know our lives play an important role in His comprehensive plan, reminding us of our need to live responsibly before Him in all aspects of life.
+By observing God’s involvement in our lives, we know our lives play an essential role in His comprehensive plan, reminding us of our need to live responsibly before Him in all aspects of life.
 But let us broaden our picture of the world.

-For us to understand God’s providence, we must understand the way His sovereignty interfaces with our world.
-And remember, though we speak of Esther—or Jacob, Adam, Joshua, we are not to conclude that these are the only people God involves Himself with.
+To understand God’s providence, we must understand how His sovereignty interfaces with our world.
+And remember, though we speak of Esther—or Jacob, Adam, Joshua, we are not to conclude that these are the only people God involves Himself.
 They are examples of the way God interacts with people in the world.
 If we jump to the New Testament scene where the Holy Spirit dwells in each believer, this truth becomes all the more evident.
 Each body member crucially serves the whole.
-When we begin to understand our essential place in this world, then our eyes and ears begin to look at our surroundings differently.
+When we understand our essential place in this world, our eyes and ears look at our surroundings differently.

-Although God’s Word plays a crucial role in directing us, let us not downplay God’s work through the world He made and the plethora of events issuing from it.
-We can’t fathom how God can work through these events.
-Now Satan only cleverly links several situations to tempt us (i.e., through exposing a tempting ad at a particularly weak time in our lives), but this is nothing like God’s massive plan.
-God’s plan, including His redemptive plan, always goes many layers deeper than the evil one’s device.
+Although God’s Word is crucial in directing us, let us not downplay God’s work through the world and its many events.
+We can’t fathom how God interfaces through these events.
+Satan can only cleverly link several situations to tempt us (i.e., through exposing a tempting ad at a particularly weak time in our lives), but this is nothing like God’s massive plan.
+God’s plan, including His redemptive plan, is always much more profound than the evil one’s devices.
 God’s plan encompasses all evil, temptations, suffering, abuse, etc. He is not responsible for it (look at the Book of Job), but He can carry out His purpose despite such evil.
 We find ourselves at the crosshairs of this evil somewhere along the way.
 The cross is the clearest example of the righteous being exposed to the brutality of evil (Acts 2:23-24).

 When we turn to chapter 6 (the original text did not have chapter separations), all of a sudden, the plot thickens.
-The moment Haman orders the 75-foot gallows to be built (last verse of chapter 5), King Ahasuerus can’t sleep.
+When Haman orders the 75-foot gallows to be built (last verse of chapter 5), King Ahasuerus can’t sleep.
 “During that night the king could not sleep so he gave an order to bring the book of records, the chronicles, and they were read before the king” (Esther 6:1).
 Now, from all the records and chronicles that could be chosen, which one is selected for him to read?
-And in that one scroll, which account does he hear but that of the need to reward Mordecai—the same archenemy of Haman.
+In that one scroll, which account does he hear but that of the need to reward Mordecai—the same archenemy as Haman?

-By verse 11, Haman is much humiliated by rewarding this archenemy the same admiration that he desired.
+By verse 11, Haman is much humiliated by being required to give his archenemy the admiration that he desired.
 But this is not the end.
 The story continues!
 However, it is sufficient for us to point out that the annihilation of the Jews throughout the empire incurred God’s wrath with such specificity to set up Haman on his own gallows.

-Even with the most powerful men in the most powerful kingdoms on earth, God with ease carries out His marvelous purposes.
+Even with the most powerful men in the most powerful earthly kingdoms, God easily carries out His marvelous purposes.
 Nothing hinders Him from exercising His sovereign purposes.
-This providence of God is not just a universal force at work but has a witty mastermind guiding it.
+God's providence is not just a universal force at work but has a witty mastermind guiding it.
 When someone dared to exterminate His chosen people, the Lord stood up for them.

 Summary

-Several conclusions about God are to be found here from this Old Testament account.
-God’s power is not only mighty and blunt but clever and purposeful.
+This Old Testament account provides several conclusions about God.
+God’s power is not only mighty but clever and purposeful.
 The Lord controls the time and interests of mankind.
-Before the world of clocks, the Sovereign One timely manipulated how and when the characters took their part in each scene.
-He oversees all issues, people, and situations.
+The Sovereign One manipulates the world clocks to direct when the characters take their earthly roles.
+He oversees it all.

-When we step into the New Covenant, every genuine believer also becomes part of His people.
-God’s involvement in our lives is no less than it was in Esther or Mordecai’s lives.
-We might doubt such a statement, but we ought not to underestimate God’s investment of His only Son in our lives.
-God deliberately controls the good and bad that happens around us.
-The truth of God’s providence ought not to haunt us but confirm God’s greater purposes in our lives.
+Every genuine believer becomes part of His people when we enter the New Covenant.
+God’s involvement in our lives is no less than Esther or Mordecai’s.
+We might doubt such a statement, but we should not underestimate God’s investment in His only Son for our lives.
+God deliberately controls the good and bad that happens around us, even the misdeeds at the cross.
+The truth of God’s providence should not haunt us but confirm God’s greater purposes in our lives.

-Faith, then, is our confident response to God’s promises which enables us to work out all of His purposes in our specific life situations.
+Faith is our confident response to God’s promises, enabling us to work out His purposes in our specific life situations.
 God has revealed His great purposes (Mat 28:17-20) and instructed us to join Him in this mission.
-Nothing need to hold His people back from seeing to it that God’s supreme purpose extends His grace to all of His people.
+Nothing needs to hold His people back from seeing God’s supreme purposes extend to all His people.
 “All authority in heaven and earth” has been given to Jesus.
-Yes, the evil one will seek our worse, but we can trust the Lord to timely undermine his evil devices and bring about a greater good.
+Yes, the evil one will seek our worst, but we can trust the Lord to timely undermine his evil devices and bring about a greater good.

-Frankly, the series of trouble that recently happened to me did not at all appear to have any relation to me sharing the Gospel.
-But just the same, the Lord is concerned that I always walk uprightly full in His confidence.
+Frankly, the series of troubles that recently happened to me did not appear to relate to my sharing the Gospel.
+But just the same, the Lord is concerned that I always walk uprightly, full of confidence in His way.
 I can trust Him explicitly!
-All of His people can always trust the Lord for the circumstances that come into our lives.
-They will, at times, seem very bothersome, but that is okay, for God will work out the details in a favorable way just at the right time.
+His people can always trust the Lord for the circumstances arising in our lives.
+They will sometimes seem very bothersome, but that is okay, for God will work out the details favorably just at the right time.

-So anxiety, stress, worry, nor fear need be part of our lives.
-The providence of God has not only tolerated evil’s presence for a while but assuringly brought His grace into our lives to live above the evil and eventually sees its judgment—if not in our lives, in the days to come.
+So anxiety, stress, worry, or fear need to be part of our lives.
+God's providence has not only tolerated evil’s presence for a while but assuringly brought His grace into our lives to live above it and eventually judge it—if not during our lives, in the days to come.

 Discussion Questions